 Capitalise on what you’re bringing to the scene

 Make the most of your point of difference.
 “You probably won’t be part of mainstream Japanese business.
-You’re not going to have a career path in Fujitsu,” notes Tim.
+You’re not going to have a career path in Fujitsu,” notes the Disrupting Japan host.
 Instead, you have to have a clear understanding of what you bring to the table that’s unique.
 “You need to have a deep understanding of a market that’s currently undervalued in Japan.
 As a foreigner, you’ve got to be consciously aware of that.
 Once you have that in your head, you can do that very well.”

 “Have a deep understanding of a market